What’s Happening with the Yellow School House?

 - On May 17, the VSB Planning and Facilities Committee discussed a new report from VSB Facilities recommending the outbuilding be retained for school use, instead of being demolished or leased out, because the BCTF class-size settlement may require an extra classroom for 2018/19.
 The City would not require the lane-widening in this case, and no extra staff parking would be built, so all of the surrounding area would be landscaped, with a new access ramp, stairs and landing.
 VSB would pay the renovation costs of about $60k, but save about $200k previously budgeted for lane-widening and demolition.

 - On June 5, we heard from DPAC that VBE official trustee Dianne Turner agreed with the recommendation to retain the outbuilding at the May 29 Board meeting.
-Our current understanding is the renovation work will be done during summer 2017, but that is not confirmed.
+Our understanding was the renovation work would be done during summer 2017, but that was not confirmed.

-- Currently, the outbuilding remains in place, and that sizeable part of Gordon's site has been unused for two whole terms and counting.
-Gordon's current enrolment is about 380 students, and its maximum enrolment is about 450.
+- Currently, the outbuilding has been renovated for school use, after that sizeable part of Gordon's site was left unused for a full school year.
+Gordon's 2016/17 enrolment was about 380 students, and its maximum enrolment is about 450.
 Enrolment is expected to increase due to the new school building and the planned seismic update of nearby Bayview Elementary.
 Maximum enrolment may reduce due to the BCTF class-size settlement.
 Gordon's site is much smaller than the Ministry standard size for the number of students.